joseguzman1337/termux/README.md

 ```
 Close terminal

-Open a new terminal as a normal user and verify that services are running and initiate the database of Metasploit Framework 5.
+Open a new terminal as a normal user, verify that services are running, and initiate the database of Metasploit Framework 5.
   #

 ```ShellSession